Constantin1489/trrc/README.md

 I intent to make it as a Unix-like program.
 Therefore it **leverages a lot of Unix concepts**.

-- it **supports a standard input, PIPE, redirection.** Therefore, you can add bulk cards after mangling your cards with your favorite text editors.
+- It **supports a standard input, PIPE, redirection.** Therefore, you can add bulk cards after mangling your cards with your favorite text editors.
 With the benefit of unix-like program, you can make a convenient script yourself with your favorite text editors like Vim, Emacs, VScode and so on.
 See [Usage](#usage)

 - It **adds multiple cards at once** using [`--file`](#–file-option) or [PIPE](#pipe) and so on.
 See [Usage](#usage)